-Based on the point system used, qualified applications are categorized as accepted, alternate or waiting list, (with the highest point scores going to the accepted category).
-If your application is categorized as alternate, and you are not needed to fill a vacant spot in the program this year, you will be automatically accepted for the following year without having to reapply, as long as you attended all mandatory sessions and confirm your intent to enter by the designated date.
-Applications categorized as waiting list are not given any special consideration in subsequent years.
+Based on the point system used, qualified applications with the highest point scores are categorized as “accepted” or “alternate.”
+If your application is categorized as alternate, and you are not needed to fill a vacant spot in the program this year, you will automatically be accepted for the following year without having to reapply—as long as you attended all mandatory sessions and confirm your intent to enter by the designated date.

 How much does the program cost?